-A student completing a dissertation proposal must submit to the ESU Graduate School the Thesis and Dissertation Committee Declaration Form.
+The Director will facilitate the processing of the ESU Graduate School the Thesis and Dissertation Committee Declaration Form.
 This form is available on the ESU Graduate School website.
 This form signed by each member of the dissertation committee affirms that the candidate has proposed an acceptable research topic and has the academic and professional background to address the topic.
-The Doctoral Program Director will facilitate the signing of this required form at the time of the dissertation proposal approval process and submit it to the Graduate School.
+The Director will facilitate the signing of this required form at the time of the dissertation proposal approval process and submit it to the Graduate School.
 At this point, the student will advance to degree candidacy.

-Final dissertation presentation
+25.4 Final dissertation presentation

 Upon completion of the dissertation, all students defend their research during an oral examination conducted and evaluated by dissertation committee.
 The oral examination is open to the public.
 The dissertation defense is a traditional forum in which the candidate presents the research for public scrutiny.
-The actual format and timing of the defense will be decided by each individual dissertation committee in conjunction with the Director of the Ph.D. program.
+The actual format and timing of the defense will be decided by each individual dissertation committee in conjunction with the Director.

 The dissertation (Chapter 1-5) must be prepared in compliance with the ESU Guide to Dissertation Presentation and the Publication Manual of the American Psychological Association (latest edition).
-Appendix E is a Dissertation Checklist that the student should use early in consultation with their committee and as often as is necessary before submission of the final copy of the complete dissertation to the ESU Graduate School.